5 and a half times salary mortgage lenders and rates

 A joint mortgage can be a good option for you.
 We recommend speaking to experts like those we work with who have extensive experience in this field.
 Learn more about joint mortgages and the details involved.

 How can other factors impact my eligibility for a mortgage at 5.5 times my salary?

 The factors that will affect your ability to get a mortgage are the ones we have already mentioned, like your income, expenses, and the amount you have in deposit.

 The following variables may also impact the decisions lenders make about your loan application:

 - Your credit rating Bad credit could lead to unfavourable rates, lower-income multiples or even being turned away altogether.
-There are lenders that specialise in bad credit loans.
+Some lenders specialise in bad credit loans.
 Learn more about obtaining a mortgage with poor credit.

-- Your age Some lenders may be reluctant to offer you a higher income multiple, such as 5.5 times your monthly salary if you are retired.
-Some lenders won’t lend money to people over 75 years old, while others will not lend to those over 85.
+- Your age Some lenders may be reluctant to offer you a higher income multiple, such as 5.5 times your monthly salary, if you are retired or approaching retirement.
+Some lenders won’t lend money to people over 75-years-old, while others will not lend to those over 85.
 However, a minority of lenders will lend without any upper age limit in the right circumstances.

 - The property type is A specialist lender may be required if you are buying a property with unique construction.
 Some lenders might not be willing to provide a higher income multiple for a building that has been built differently.
 Learn more about nonstandard construction mortgages.

 For a mortgage, you cannot borrow more than 5.5x your salary